iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ## Conclusion

 The main takeaway is that the best network for a given dataset can be found exactly by solving a convex problem.
-The convex problem can describe every local minimum found by gradient descent in the non-convex setting.
-However, finding the global optima is impossible in practice, and approximations are still costly.
+Additionally, the convex problem can describe every local minimum found by gradient descent in the non-convex setting.
+However, finding the global optima is impossible in practice, and approximations are still costly in precision.
 While there is no evident link between feature learning in the non-convex and the convex reformulation, many settings allow for a direct equivalence and the whole convex toolkit for proofs.

-The convex reformulation will hugely benefit from dedicated software as has been the case for gradient descent in deep networks.
+The performance side of the convex reformulation will benefit from dedicated software as has been the case for gradient descent in deep networks.
 Only then will it offer a no-tuning alternative to costly stochastic gradient descent.
 In smaller settings, it already allows us to quickly find all the possible local minima that are so important in machine learning.

 Despite advancements in understanding the optimization landscape of neural networks, a significant gap persists in reconciling theory with practical challenges, notably because of early stopping.
 In real-world scenarios, networks often cease learning before reaching a local minimum and this has a direct impact (in large-scale initialization) but there are limited results.